iagogaldino/service-ai/README.md

 - `llmProvider`: `"openai"` or `"stackspot"`
 - `openaiApiKey`: optional unless provider is `openai`
 - `stackspot*`: optional unless provider is `stackspot`
+- `stackspotProxy`: optional proxy map forwarded to `stackspotdelsuc-sdk@^1.0.10`
 - `port`: HTTP port exposed by the server (default 3000)
 - `lastUpdated`: automatically populated

 You can configure everything through the UI: start the service, visit `http://localhost:3000`, click `⚙️ Config`, and submit the form.
 The API is also available at `POST /api/config`.

+- **Proxy support (StackSpot)**: starting with `1.1.0` you can optionally route StackSpot traffic through a corporate proxy.
+Supply the structure above via UI or `POST /api/config` and the adapter will pass it directly to `stackspotdelsuc-sdk`, supporting HTTPS tunneling, authentication, `NO_PROXY`, and custom strategies.

 ---